Rice-like complexity lower bounds for Boolean and uniform automata networks: Previous works

 Remark that $\psi$ is fixed in the problem definition, therefore $G_0,G_1$ are considered constant.
 Also, reductions produce circuits for the local functions, not the transition digraph itself.
-From~\cite{gamard2023hardness} we first introduce the concept of saturating graph $G_0$ (Subsection~\ref{ss:satur}), then the requirement on $G_1$ to produce a metareduction (Subsection~\ref{ss:metared}), and finaly how $G_1$ has been obtained via the abstract pumping technique (Subsection~\ref{ss:pump}).
+From~\cite{gglgopt25} we first introduce the concept of saturating graph $G_0$ (Subsection~\ref{ss:satur}), then how $G_1$ has been obtained via the abstract pumping technique that verify the requirements for the next subsection (Subsection~\ref{ssec:pump}) and finally the metareduction (Subsection~\ref{ssec:sat}).
 We close this section with an overview of our contributions on strengthening this proof scheme (Subsection~\ref{ss:contrib}).